-If, whilst on maternity leave, your employer identifies a suitable alternative role within the company or group, you are entitled to be offered this over and above other employees who are at risk of redundancy but not on maternity leave.
+If you're pregnant, whilst on maternity leave, shared parental leave or adoption leave, and your employer identifies a suitable alternative role within the company or group, you are entitled to be offered this over and above other employees who are at risk of redundancy but not pregnant or on maternity, shared parental or adoption leave.
 You wouldn't need to apply for it.
 The alternative job must be suitable and appropriate for you in the circumstances which means you have the capacity for the work and it must be no worse than your previous job with regard to location, terms, conditions and status.
-If the role is suitable and appropriate and you reject the role you would lose your right to redundancy pay.